LeYapson/Piscine_Gleam/README.md

 # Learn Gleam Programming Language

-Welcome to the Learn Gleam Programming Language repository!
+Welcome to my Learn Gleam Programming Language repository!
 This repository is designed to provide resources and examples for those interested in learning Gleam, a statically typed functional programming language for building maintainable and scalable software.

 ## What is Gleam?